Windows

 Before managing the uninstallation of FlexxAgent through tools like Intune or custom scripts, move the desired devices to a reporting group that does not have protection enabled.

-Flexxible recommends having a reporting group with Uninstall Protection disabled, to facilitate uninstallation tasks of FlexxAgent on devices.
+Flexxible recommends having a reporting group with Uninstall Protection disabled to facilitate the uninstallation of FlexxAgent on devices.

 Known Issues